Batunacun2020/XGBoost-SHAP-values/README.md

 The present example of machine learning modelling was created on the basis of spatial data from Inner Mongolia (China).
 Firstly, a model (lr) was developed on the basis of logistic regression.
 This model achieves only a low accuracy and serves as a benchmark.
 The second model xgb was created using XGBoost.
 It achieved a very high accuracy both in training and, more importantly, in test data excluded from training.

 The data has an unbalanced distribution for class 0 (no degradation) and class 1 (degradation) of about 10:1 To change this, artificial values were added using a "RandomOverSampler" from the Python package "imblearn".
+Over-sampling method refers Artificial points are added to the minority class of an imbalanced sampling set, making it equal to the majority class and resulting in equal sized samples.

 Furthermore, the SHAP library was used for the statistical analysis of xgb in the methodology presented here.
 The SHAP allows a detailed analysis of single decisions, the dependencies of two inputs up to the overall analysis of the feature_importance (shap.summary_plot).
 This was used to determine the four most important influencing variables of the model.
+SHAP values as a statistical method use used in this project to sort the driver’s effects, and break down the prediction into individual feature impacts.

 This example software is part of my research work in Germany at Zalf Müncheberg and is aimed at stimulating the study of the methodology of machine learning.

 ##Data description
+#### Data collection and processing
+In line with previous studies, A total of 20 (include one policy proxy variable) drivers were used in this project to simulating grassland degradation in Xilingol.

+#### Drvier description
 Driver name | Description
 ------------ | -------------
 disdens | distance to dense grass